 Another place I really enjoyed visiting was the restaurant MUUSU (“ours”), located in a pretty 18th-century townhouse in the Old Town.
 Close to St. Peter’s Church.
 I love the Nordic interior with exposed brick walls, wood accents, and metals in combination with lots of green plants and warming fur blankets.

 From what I heard, the head chef, Kaspars Jansons, is known as one of the best chefs in the city.
-Not surprising as the food is excellent!
+Not surprising, as the food is excellent!
 The restaurant serves modern European dishes with a Latvian twist.
-On the menu are everything from spinach pasta and pearl-barley and mozzarella croquettes to Fresh-cheese lemon mirror cake with white-chocolate glaze.
+On the menu is everything from spinach pasta and pearl-barley and mozzarella croquettes to Fresh-cheese lemon mirror cake with white-chocolate glaze.

 It's a great place to visit with your partner or friends for a relaxing lunch break in-between exploring.
 You can get a three-course lunch menu for under €20.